tobykurien/Sparkler/README.md

 {{/base}}
 ```

-This works like the Jinja2 templating engine, where named sections from the base file
+This works like the Jinja2 templating engine, where named blocks from the base file
 are overriden by the sub-template.

 ### Filters ###